madscientist42/meta-pha/README.md

 PHA Technologies' OE metadata layer and distribution base for their projects (and anyone else that we consult for).

-Supports the "Sumo" (2.5), "Thud" (2.6), and "Warrior" (2.7) releases of Yocto/OE as a core for build at this time.
+Supports the "Sumo" (2.5), "Thud" (2.6), "Warrior" (2.7), and Zeus (3.0) releases of Yocto/OE as a core for build at this time.

+We support four of the latest Yocto versions at any one given time.

 Has the unique distinction, when combined with meta-sunxi, of being the current one-stop shop for OE on the FrendlyElec NanoPI Neo2 and Neo-Plus2 boards, supporting all USB's, the WiFi/Bluetooth on the Neo-Plus2, etc.  These boards are currently otherwise unsupported in OE and only really supported otherwise by FriendlyElec with their modified Ubuntu Core, which may not suit your needs.